 If you simply refrain from chimping you will not only get better shots, you will also get a nice surprise when you review them later (like opening a Christmas present).
 Of course, most frames will be rubbish anyway (a bit like Christmas presents) but at least you have increased your chances.

 Reason number three: It irritates me.
 I don’t like seeing people doing it, so please stop.
 I put it in the same bracket as someone with a big expensive SLR, with massive lens walking around with the flash keep popping up in broad daylight.

 There is only one valid reason to chimp.

 Yes, I am grumpy about this, sorry; but there is a very valid reason to chimp from time to time (perhaps once every hour).
 I tend to shoot manual when it is a sunny day.
-I do this because I can set the camera up to expose correctly for the light, and then I don’t need to worry about the camera automatically compensating for shadows or highlights when I don’t want it to (I pretty much use the Sunny 16 rule – see here).
+I do this because I can set the camera up to expose correctly for the light, and then I don’t need to worry about the camera automatically compensating for shadows or highlights when I don’t want it to (I pretty much use the Sunny 16 rule – see here and here).
 The only problem with this is that occasionally I might knock my aperture ring off F8 or the light may start to fade towards the end of the day.
 So, I chimp maybe once an hour, but, I am only chimping to check my exposure on the histogram, I am not actually chimping to look at the image.

 So, the moral of this story is to make me a happier photographer by not chimping (at least in front of me) and turn off your auto flash popup.
 Become a better photographer by trusting your instincts; resist the temptation to look at your LCD.
 Most of all, have fun.